PUBLICATIONS

 The 2024 election has opened the door to real policy reform.
 Using the Fraser Institute’s Economic Freedom standards, the FMF proposes reforms to free South Africans and boost the economy by 2029.

-Freedom to trade internationally
+Freedom to Trade Internationally

 This policy paper offers recommendations for South Africa’s post-2024 government to increase trade freedom, enhancing productivity, driving economic growth, and reducing poverty and unemployment.

-Size of Government
+Liberty first: Size of Government

 South Africa’s excessive state spending can be tackled by enforcing fiscal responsibility, implementing tax reform for fairer taxpayer returns, and pursuing privatisation to end resource waste on inefficient public services.